The Amity Affliction: Everyone Loves You... Once You Leave Them (2019–2021)

 On 6 September 2019, the band released their new song, "All My Friends Are Dead" accompanied with a music video.
 The song marks a return to the band's heavier elements; it is their first release under Pure Noise Records.
 On 31 December, it was revealed that the band would be releasing their new album on 21 February after the German version of Amazon accidentally leaked the product listing for the effort.
 The band have also released a sneak peek of an upcoming track from the album.

 On 8 January 2020, the band confirmed their seventh album, Everyone Loves You...
 Once You Leave Them, would be released on 21 February 2020, along with unveiling the track list for the album.
 Along with the confirmation of the album they released the second single from the outing, "Soak Me in Bleach", accompanied with a music video.

 On 29 January, the band released the next single from the album, "Catatonia", which harks back to their earlier heavier sound.
 On 20 October, the band released two B-Side songs that didn't make it on their seventh album, Everyone Loves You...
 Once You Leave Them called "Midnight Train" and "Don't Wade in the Water".

-Somewhere Beyond the Blue (2021–2022)
+Not Without My Ghosts and Stringer's departure (2021–present)

-On 15 September 2021, the band released the first single "Like Love" alongside an accompanying music video.
+On 15 September 2021, the band released a brand new single "Like Love" alongside an accompanying music video.
 On 17 November, a follow-up single titled "Give Up the Ghost" was released.
 Ahren Stringer told Wall of Sound during an interview: "We are really enjoying playing the heavier stuff again.
 Seems our audience is happy with that as well…"